VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 The team considered two approaches to handle this type of change in the system.

-### Mapping/Filtering Event Messages in the Infrastructure
+### Mapping/filtering event messages in the infrastructure

 This option handles old event messages and message formats by dealing with them somewhere in the infrastructure before they reach the domain.